xk-huang/face3d/README.md

 # face3d: Python tools for processing 3D face

+Custom change by xiaoke-huang (hxk21@mails.tsinghua.edu.cn) Just play with `face3d`, get a lot out of it!

 ## Introduction

 This project implements some basic functions related to 3D faces.